-NO Competitor to leave the bench seating position the line until Match completed.
-No competitor to enter the firing line once the Relay has started.
-They will forfeit that Relay if they are late.
-Any shots fired before the whistle start, will results in the shooter being disqualified from the match.
+No Competitor to leave the bench seating position until the Match is completed.
+No competitor will enter the firing line once the Relay has started.
+They will forfeit that Relay if they are late, and the target will be marked as DNF (Did not Finish).
+Any shots fired before the whistle start, will result in the shooter being disqualified from the match.